John 19:1-42 - Outline of John (Book Notes menu page)

 they smote Him with their hands.-

 Roman soldiers were known to play a cruel game, where the blindfolded prisoner was struck repeatedly until he guessed which soldier had not struck with his fists.
 Some prisoners did not survive such abuse (cp.
 Luk 22:64).
 Yet, Jesus, who knows what is in man, knew their names.
 How did He respond?
-Isa 53:7
+See Isa 53:7.

 19:4 Pilate therefore went forth again, and saith unto them,